 Is Foremost a good insurance company?

-While Foremost does not offer life insurance, the carrier offers many unique property and vehicle insurance options that could appeal to high-risk drivers or those with non-traditional insurance needs.471222M34.5K
+While Foremost does not offer life insurance, the carrier offers less common vehicle and property insurance options that could appeal to high-risk drivers or those with non-traditional insurance needs.

 - $100,000 bodily injury liability per person